-Table 5.
+Table 6.
 Client-specific DataSource properties

 Property Туре Description URL Attribute Notes traceFile String The filename for tracing output.
 Setting this property turns on tracing.
-See traceFile None

-Property Туре Description URL Attribute Notes Network client tracing. traceDirectory String The directory for the tracing output.
+See Network client tracing. traceFile None traceDirectory String The directory for the tracing output.
 Each connection will send output to a separate file.
 Setting this property turns on tracing.
-See Network client tracing. traceDirectory None traceLevel Intege The level of client tracing if traceFile or t is set. traceLevel The default is TRACE_ALL. traceFileAppend Boolea Value is true if tracing output should append to the existing trace file. traceFileAppend The default is false. securityMechani Intege The security mechanism.
-See "Configuring Network Client authentication without SSL/TLS" in the Derby Security Guide. securityMechanis The default is U SER_ONLY_SEC retrieveMessage Boolea Retrieve message text from the server.
+See Network client tracing. traceDirectory None traceLevel Intege The level of client tracing if traceFile or t is set. traceLevel The default is TRACE_ALL. traceFileAppend Boolea traceFileAppend

+Property Туре Description URL Attribute Notes Value is true if tracing output should append to the existing trace file.
+The default is false. securityMechani Intege The security mechanism.
+See "Configuring Network Client authentication without SSL/TLS" in the Derby Security Guide. securityMechanis The default is u SER_ONLY_SEC retrieveMessage Boolea Retrieve message text from the server.
 A stored procedure is called to retrieve the message text with each SQLException and might start a new unit of work.
-Set this property to false if you do not want the performance impact or when starting new units of work. retrieveMessageT The default is true. ssl String The SSL mode for the client ssl The default is off.
+Set this property to false if you do not want the performance impact or when starting new units of work. retrieveMessageT The default is true. ssl String The SSL mode for the client connection.
+See "Configuring SSL/TLS" in the Derby Security Guide. ssl The default is off.